Sberm/SbermVimrc/README.md

 # sbermVimrc
-.vimrc file for my personal usage, only for reference.
+.vimrc file for my personal usage

 - [] Automatic installation script on new machine